nv-tlabs/Cosmos-Drive-Dreams/cosmos-transfer-lidargen/examples/lidar_diffusion.md

 ### Post-training Configuration

-The ImageToLidar diffusion model uses a custom experiment configuration.
+The Cosmos-Transfer-LidarGen diffusion model uses a custom experiment configuration.
 See the config [text2world_imagetolidar](../cosmos_predict1/diffusion/training/config/text2world_imagetolidar/experiment.py) defined in the training configuration files to understand how the dataloader and model are configured.

 ### Post-training Command

-Run the following command to execute a post-training job for the ImageToLidar model:
+Run the following command to execute a post-training job for the Cosmos-Transfer-LidarGen model:

 ```bash
 export OUTPUT_ROOT=checkpoints # default value